 We may earn money or products from the companies mentioned in this post.

 I found this fantastic recipe on Cook Eat Share.
 A great place to find all kinds of delicious recipes.
 From regional to international recipes, Cook Eat Share is the place to find recipes.
 The name sauerkraut casserole my throw you off a bit but trust me, there is more to this recipe than just sauerkraut.
-Besides sauerkraut this recipe includes: onions, tomato soup, egg noodles and Swiss cheese.
+Besides sauerkraut this recipe includes: ground beef, onions, tomato soup, egg noodles and Swiss cheese.

 Sauerkraut Casserole is similar to the filling I use in my recipe for Stuffed Cabbage Rolls.
 The only real difference between the two is this recipe calls for egg noodles and the recipe for stuffed cabbage rolls calls for using rice.
 Of course, with this recipe you don’t stuff anything with it…except yourself!
 I couldn’t resist.
 You’ll love how easy this casserole is to put together.
 Another thing, this dish reheats super, which is great for those busy weekdays.

 If you’re a sucker for a good casserole like me, than you’re gonna love this recipe….Give it a try and let me know what you think🙂 I can promise you that you and your family will keep coming back for more.
 This casserole is a satisfying, family friendly, comfort food dish.
 It’s super delicious and would be a great choice to bring to a potluck dinner or church dinner.